 Pseudhapigia brunnea, a member of the family Notodontidae, is a decidedly local species with little presence in the U.S. These came to the porch light (3 and 4 August 2008).

-Black Witchs are summer visitors from the tropics.
-Here, a male roosts on the porch (22 Aug 2005)
+The huge Black Witch is a summer visitor from the tropics.
+Here, a male roosts on the porch (22 Aug 2005).

-Cucullia (Family Noctuidae) is a large genus with many beautiful caterpillars that become small, drab moths.
-Here, one feeds on aster (6 September 2006)
+Cucullia (Family Noctuidae) is a large genus with many beautiful caterpillars that become small, brown moths.
+Thus far, we have found five species in the yard.
+Here, one feeds on aster (6 September 2006).

 A caterpillar in the family Notodontidae, probably Datana perfusa on a sumac, one of about 15 on the shrub (11 September 2012) (Id.
 Dave Wagner).

-A spectacular caterpillar of the Hickory Horned Devil/Regal Moth (Citheronia regalis) on wild cotton, one of about six on the plant (3 September 2012)
+A spectacular caterpillar of Citheronia splendens, a moth related to the more easterly Hickory Horned Devil/Regal Moth (Citheronia regalis).
+Eggs are on wild cotton and the caterpillars may be quite numerous (3 September 2012).